plants8332/plants8332/README.md

 Programmer
 ----------

-I have been writing code for 5 years and I have been enjoying since.
+I have been writing code for 5 years and I have been enjoying since and I also write Luau.

 * 🌍  I'm based in Ankara, Turkey
 * 🖥️  See my portfolio at [plants8332.github.io](http://plants8332.github.io/)